parsajiravand/simple-form-data/README.md

 ## Usage

-### `easyFormData`
+### `simpleFormData`

-The `easyFormData` function takes an object and converts it into a `FormData` instance.
+The `simpleFormData` function takes an object and converts it into a `FormData` instance.
 This is useful when you need to send form data, including nested objects and arrays, using a `fetch` request.

 #### Parameters